Long Island (Fort Tidball) Alaska's Major Sites: Castle Bluff

 My brother Kelly descends the to the lower level from the upper hallway in pitch darkness in 2004.
 I must have momentarily blinded him!
 Not having a flashlight, I navigated the passage using the “red eye” light on my camera.

 Sarah and Nathan come down the stairs to the lower hallway in 1996.
 To the left the blast doors lead to a plotting room and the telephone switchboard.
 To the right (visible through the square hole at deck level) is a large room filled with various debris.
 Its doorway is behind me and to the right.

 Through the blast doors is the plotter room with its two-

 My son Nate examines the telephone switchboard room, with large chunks of the soundproofing all around him.
 This photo and the one above are from 1996; things had changed little inside from the time when I was a kid in the 1960s until the cleanup.
 Now the floors and ceilings of most of these rooms are completely bare, and the floor trenches have been filled with concrete.

 The cleaned switchboard room as it looked in 2004.
-Note the patch of filled-in trench to the right.
+Note the patch of filled-

 The original serial plates from the telephone switchboard above were scrounged in the late 60s when I brought a screwdriver to the bunker!